anyatokar/mfte-seattle/README.md

 ## Contribute

 This is an open-source project and contribution are welcome.
 For guidelines on how to contribute, please refer to the [contributing documentation](./CONTRIBUTE.md).

+## Additional Information

+### Disclaimer

+MFTE is a government program.
+This app is not affiliated with the Seattle Office of Housing or any government office.
+For official information about MFTE please visit the [Seattle Office of Housing website](https://seattle.gov/housing).

+Users should contact building management directly for complete information about apartment vacancies and the application process.

+### Why MFTE

+This app highlights the MFTE program because of the relatively quick application turnaround, higher availability, and modern apartments in sought-after locations.

+### Data Source

+Buildings are sourced from the spreadsheet of [Market-Rate Rental Properties with Affordable Housing Units Regulated by the City of Seattle (April 2024)](https://www.seattle.gov/documents/Departments/Housing/Renters/Affordable_Rental_Housing_MFTE-MHA-IZ.pdf).
+Updated spreadsheets are published by the Seattle Office of Housing roughly twice a year.

+Vacancy information is submitted directly by building managers.